The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 The most important thing is to neutralize the threat.

 - Simultaneous defense and attack.
-Unlike many styles of martial arts, attacks and defenses in Krav Maga are intertwined during combat.
+Unlike many martial arts styles, Krav Maga's attacks and defenses are intertwined throughout the fight.

-- All blocks are built on opening the fighter the opportunity for a counterattack.
+- All blocks are built to open up the fighter for a counterattack.

-All Krav Maga attacks target vulnerabilities human body such as eyes, face, throat, neck, groin and fingers.
+All Krav Maga attacks are aimed at vulnerabilities of the human body, such as the eyes, face, throat, neck, groin and fingers.
 There is no place for ceremonies, philosophy and other nuances inherent in martial arts.
-This art was created in order to quickly and painfully eliminate an opponent.
-Therefore, it was adopted by the Israel Defense Forces.
+This art was created to quickly and as painfully as possible eliminate an opponent.
+That is why it was adopted by the Israeli Defense Forces.
 There is no need to bow to the military, the military needs to kill, or at least cut down.

-This is a deadly fighting style that recognizes no etiquette.
-It was born on the basis of the fighting techniques of other martial arts, in street fights with Jewish pogromists with exactly one goal - to help the Jews survive.
-So if you want a simple and effective method to survive in real conditions, and not a beautiful solemn martial arts with your internal culture - then all the attention is on Krav Maga.
+This is a deadly fighting style that respects no etiquette.
+It was born on the basis of combat techniques of other martial arts, in street fights with Jewish pogromists with exactly one goal - to help the Jews survive.
+So if you need a simple and effective way to survive in real conditions, and not a beautiful solemn martial arts with your inner culture - then all the attention is on Krav Maga.

 Country of origin: Japan